CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 If you find yourself in a situation where you simply must manipulate the strings directly, there are a number of string functions.
 You can see the full list in `help string functions`, but below we list a few commonly used ones.

-- `char`: Returns the number of characters in the string
+- `strlen`: Returns the number of characters in the string
+- `wordcount`: Returns the number of whitespace-separated words.
 - "`+`": Adding two strings together concatenates them (e.g. "abc" + "def" = "abcdef").
 - `strupper` and `strlower`: Converts to lower/upper case.
 - `strtrim`: Removes white space before and after strings (e.g. `strtrim(" string ") = "string"`).
 To remove only left (preceding) or right (following) spaces, use `strltrim` or `strrtrim`.
 - `substr`: Returns the substring starting at an index for a given number of characters (e.g. `substr("abcdefg", 2, 3) = "bcd").
-- `wordcount`: Returns the number of whitespace-separated words.

 These are used inside `gen` and `replace`, e.g.